 NSW 2124

 We accept RTGS payments.
-To arrange a contribution by RTGS you will need to contact your bank and provide them with the same details as an EFT payment.
+To arrange a contribution by RTGS, you must contact your bank and provide them with the exact details as an EFT payment.
 Please remember to include your membership number in the transaction description.